-- 1. Create a web page containing the IFrame user interface.
+- 1. In the Visual Studio Web application project, create a web page that contains the user interface to display in the iframe.
 For information about the query string parameters passed to the IFrame field, see the section The IFrame Field Type. - 2.
-In the Template Manger, select the data template definition item. - 3.
-In the editing pane, click the Builder tab.
+In the Template Manger or the Content Editor, select the data template definition item. - 3.
+In the Template Manager or the Content Editor, in the editing pane, click the Builder tab.
 The Template Builder appears. - 4.
-In the Template Builder, add a field of type IFrame, and then save the data template. - 5.
-Edit the IFrame data template field definition item. - 6.
-In the Data section, in the Source field, enter the URL of the web page created previously containing the IFrame user interface.
+In the Template Builder, add a field of type IFrame, and then save the data template.4 - 5.
+In the Template Manager or the Content Editor, expand the section definition item, and then select the IFrame data template field definition item. - 6.
+In the Template Manager or the Content Editor, in the Data section, in the Source field, enter the URL of the web page created previously containing the IFrame user interface.